 PageGroup changes lives for people through creating opportunity to reach potential.

 We find the best talent for our clients and match candidates to their ideal jobs.

 A good CV forms the foundation of a well-prepared job application.
-Your CV is the first piece of information that a potential employer will see of you, so it is very important that you get it right and that you take time to perfect your CV writing skills.
+Your CV is the first piece of information that a potential employer will use to assess your suitability for a role.
+So, it is very important that you get it right and you take your time to perfect your CV writing skills.
 In this article, you will learn how to successfully sell your key skills in your CV.